-- See section During Hospitalization for general guidelines. - Patient room assignment postpartum decision will be made on an individual basis. - o If patient deemed appropriate by IPC for 2 Women's, use rooms 2640 or 2644.
-Adjacent rooms 2642 and 2646 will be kept empty to be used for staff showers and equipment. - Maintain 1:1 RN to patient ratio. - If the patient needs to transfer to another floor due to an acuity change, the manager will evaluate each case to determine appropriate staffing. - NorthShore's system protocol for serving droplet patients is to use regular china and tray service.
-As a result of the COVID-19 pandemic, there has been a significant increase in requests for disposable trays & wares throughout our system.
-The usage of disposable trays in these instances is not in line with NorthShore's policy (which aligns with CDC guidelines).
-As long as we are all using appropriate PPE, there should be no reason to request disposables. - Blood and respiratory samples should be obtained by the clinical staff caring for the patient. - o At EH, hand deliver specimens COVID-19 to the lab.
-At HP courier COVID-19 specimens to the EH lab. - At EH 2WH, phlebotomy will draw labs.
+- Patient room assignment postpartum will be determined by Infection Prevention and Control (IPC) prior to transfer out of L&D. The decision will be made on an individual basis. - o If patient deemed appropriate by IPC for 2 Women's, use rooms 2640 or 2644.
+Adjacent rooms 2642 and 2646 will be kept empty to be used for staff showers and equipment. - Maintain 1:1 RN to patient ratio. - If the patient needs to transfer to another floor due to an acuity change, the manager will evaluate each case to determine if a Postpartum nurse will move with the patient to continue care. - Blood and respiratory samples should be obtained by the clinical staff caring for the patient. - o At EH, hand deliver specimens to the lab.
+At HP courier to the EH lab. - At EH 2WH, phlebotomy will draw labs.
 If possible, use phlebotomy dedicated to COVID-19 patients should be used.
-This phlebotomy team may not be available at all times. - See chart: "Admission of COVID/Respiratory Infection Patient" for appropriate PPE. - Showers in the L&D locker rooms as well as Highland Park room 1358 and Evanston rooms 3413 and 3417 are available for staff to shower.
-Individuals who have directly cared for a patient with COVID-19 or a PUI should place scrubs for laundering, shower, and change into clean clothes before going home. - Turnaround time for room after patient discharge is included in NSUHS preparedness plan.
+This phlebotomy team may not be available at all times. - See chart: "Admission of COVID/Respiratory Infection Patient" for appropriate PPE. - N95 mask should be kept in a zip top bag do not completely seal the bag.
+Face shield should be wiped prior to placing in a separate plastic bag after use, and both bags should be kept in a large zip top bag with the staff member's name on it do not completely seal outer zip top bag.
+Face shields and masks should be kept by each individual staff member.
+N95 masks can be reused until visibly soiled, torn, or does not pass the fit check test. - Showers in the L&D locker rooms as well as Highland Park room 1358 and Evanston rooms 3413 and 3417 are available for staff to shower.
+Individuals who have directly cared for a patient with

+COVID-19 or a PUI should place scrubs for laundering, shower, and change into clean clothes before going home.

+• Turnaround time for room after patient discharge is included in NSUHS preparedness plan.